Hippo Campus

 Hippo Campus is an American indie rock band from Saint Paul, Minnesota.
-Their musical inclinations appear to be firmly rooted in the UK, drawing inspiration from notable artists such as Little Comets and King Krule.
+Their musical inclinations appear to be firmly rooted in the UK and Australia, drawing inspiration from artists such as Little Comets, Last Dinosaurs, Bombay Bicycle Club, and King Krule.
 They are signed to Psychic Hotline in the United States and Transgressive Records in the United Kingdom.
 The band has performed at South by Southwest, Lollapalooza, Bonnaroo, Summerfest and Reading and Leeds Festivals, Hinterland Music Festival, as well as on Conan.
 Hippo Campus were named one of NPR Music's favorite new artists of 2017.

 History

 Formation (2013)

 Hippo Campus was formed when Jake Luppen (lead vocals/guitar), Nathan Stocker (lead guitar/vocals), Zach Sutton (bass/keyboard), and Whistler Isaiah Allen (drums/vocals) met at the Saint Paul Conservatory for Performing Artists where they studied jazz, and Luppen trained in opera.
 SPCPA friend DeCarlo Jackson (trumpet) began playing regularly with them in 2017.
 Many of them played in other bands (Blatant Youth/Whistle Kid; Danger, Will Robinson/Northern) before uniting as Hippo Campus, a name Nathan Stocker chose while in psychology class.
 They often performed under their stage names The Turntan, Stitches, Espo, and Beans respectively, but no longer use the names on stage.